t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="eu"></a>
-*Q: I accidentally selected the wrong disk/partition when creating a new volume and now can't see my files!
+*Q: I accidentally selected the wrong disk/partition when creating a new container and now can't see my files!
 How can I get my data back?*

 *A:* The more important thing to do in this kind of situation is *STOP* and *THINK*.
 Before attempting any kind of recovery, understand what you are going to do and how you are going to do it - **before** doing  anything.

-For safety reasons, LibreCrypt only writes the initial 512 byte CDB to the start of the disk/partition when creating a  new disk/partition based volume (see the [Plausible Deniability](plausible_deniability.md) section for  how to initialize a volume by overwriting it).
-If you haven't yet mounted the volume and started writing data to it,  or overwriting it, you have a good chance of getting your files back.
+For safety reasons, LibreCrypt only writes the initial 512 byte CDB to the start of the disk/partition when creating a  new disk/partition based container (see the [Plausible Deniability](plausible_deniability.md) section for  how to initialize a container by overwriting it).
+If you haven't yet opened the container and started writing data to it,  or overwriting it, you have a good chance of getting your files back.

-Obviously, if you have written data to the encrypted volume (e.g. by selecting one of the overwrite options or  copying files to it), the amount you will be able to recover will decrease.
+Obviously, if you have written data to the encrypted container (e.g. by selecting one of the overwrite options or  copying files to it), the amount you will be able to recover will decrease.

 The recommended approach to recovering the data originally stored on the disk/partition is to:

-1. Dismount all mounted volumes.
+1. Close all opened containers.
-1. Take an image of the disk/partition the volume was created on (e.g. by using a tool such as [USB Flash Tools](http://www.sdean12.org/USBFlashTools.htm), or any disk imaging/cloning tool)
+1. Take an image of the disk/partition the container was created on (e.g. by using a tool such as [USB Flash Tools](http://www.sdean12.org/USBFlashTools.htm), or any disk imaging/cloning tool)
 1. Use any standard recovery software (e.g. [Restorer 2000 Pro](http://www.restorer2000.com/)) on the  **image taken** - not the disk/partition itself - to try to recover your data.

 * * *